-Colonial - consisted of simple fine lines and soft curves with wave patterns and plain sections.
-There were very few decorative elements.
+Simple fine lines and soft curves with wave patterns and plain sections.
+This design period includes very few decorative elements.

-Georgian - was characteristically symmetrical and formal.
-It consisted of patterns such as dental blocks, egg and dart, acanthus leaf and corbelling.
-It was bold and striking, envoking a feeling of granduer.
+Characteristically symmetrical and formal comprising patterns such as dental blocks, egg and dart, acanthus leaf and corbelling.
+Bold and striking, invoking a feeling of grandeur.

-Victorian - is typically elaborate and richly detailed.
-Featured in terrace houses, patterns consisted of deep coved sections known as the paddington style, as well as leaf patterns with minimal flowers.
-It displayed balance, proportion and elegance.
+Typically elaborate and richly detailed.
+Featured in terrace houses.
+Patterns make use of deep coved sections known as the Paddington style, as well as leaf patterns with minimal flowers.
+Displays balance, proportion and elegance.

-Federation - simpler, smaller versions of the Victorian styles, featuring uniquely Australian designs incorporating flora and forna patterns like waratahs, gumnuts, flannel flowers, as well as chains and bows.
+Simpler, smaller versions of the Victorian styles.
+Featuring chains and bows and uniquely Australian designs incorporating flora and fauna patterns like waratahs, gumnuts, flannel flowers.

-Art Deco - involved the use of bold stream lined shapes with clean geometric lines.
-Patterns with such shapes as triangles and diamonds replaced excessive decoration of previous styles.
+Bold, streamlined shapes with clean geometric lines.
+Patterns created using shapes such as triangles and diamonds replaced the excessive decoration of previous styles.

-Modern - Bold geometric shapes again but of a more simplistic plainer style.
+Bold geometric shapes again but of a more simplistic, plain style.
 Sharp straight lines with little or no pattern at all are the norm with this design style.